EgbertRijke/egbertrijke.github.io/index.md

 - Ivan Kobe. _Modalities in Higher Category Theory_.
 Current masters student
 - Mabel Najdovski. _Invertible Maps Are Spheres in the Universe_.
 Undergraduate thesis, 2024
 - Vojtěch Štěpančík. _Formalization of Homotopy Pushouts in Homotopy Type Theory_.
 Master thesis, 2024
-- Maša Žaucer. _Formalization of the structure sheaf of a ring spectrum_.
+- Maša Žaucer. _Formalization of the Structure Sheaf of a Ring Spectrum_.
 Undergraduate thesis, 2024
 - Victor Blanchi.
-Internship on formalizing _Dirichlet species and the Hasse-Weil zeta function_ in agda-unimath, 2023
+Internship on formalizing _Dirichlet Species and the Hasse-Weil Zeta Function_ in agda-unimath, 2023
 - Éléonore Mangel.
-Internship on formalizing the _Delooping the sign homomorphism in univalent mathematics_ in agda-unimath, 2022
+Internship on formalizing the _Delooping the Sign Homomorphism in Univalent Mathematics_ in agda-unimath, 2022

 ## Bio